chaoss/website/release/202008/metrics-value-rc.md

 ### Focus Area - Organizational Value

 **Goal:**
-Understand  the projects monetarily Value from an organizations perspective?
+Identify the degree to which a project is monetarily valuable from an organization's perspective

 <div>
 <table>